-As a small business owner, there are many decisions you will need to make that will impact your company for years to come.
+As a small business owner, there are many decisions you will need to make many decisions that will impact your company for years to come.

 Among these decisions is which corporate entity is best for your business.
-In this blog, we will review 5 different types of business entities along with their advantages and disadvantages so you can decide which works best for your business.
+In this blog, we will review 5 different types of business entities (single and multi-member LLC, C Corp, S Corp, Partnership, Sole Proprietorship) along with their advantages and disadvantages so you can decide which works best for your business.

 Many small business owners form a sole proprietorship when they’re just starting out.